Code-Cecilia/Guren/README.md

 - Note 3: Working on the project again, if you want a stable instance up and running of the bot use my own.
 [Invite Link](https://discord.com/oauth2/authorize?client_id=669973381067571240&scope=bot&permissions=8)

 - Note 4: This readme will be reworked tomorrow! :D

+- Note 5: This project is discontinued and there will be no further updates regarding this organization projects.
+Please do not open issues as they will be ignored.

 # Credits